Conjugacy classes and centralisers in wreath products: Centralisers in wreath products

 Let $c_{L,z}\in C_K([\gamma_{L}]f)$ such that $\left[\gamma_{z}^{h_{z}^{-e_{z}}}\right]s_L = x_{z}^{-1} \cdot c_{L,z} \cdot x_{y}$.
 Note that for $j=0$ we have $\left[\gamma_{z}^{h^{j-e_{z}}}\right]s_L = x_{z}^{-1}\cdot c_{L,z} \cdot x_{[z]\sigma_L}$.
 By the above induction

 where $0\leq j \leq \vert h_{z}\vert -1$.
 Recall $[\delta]f^{-1}=1_K$ for all $\delta \in \supp(h_{y})\setminus\{\gamma_{y}\}$.
 Hence, for $1\leq j \leq e_{z}$, we have

 and for $j>e_{z}$ we have

 which shows surjectivity of $\Phi$.
 The well-definedness of $\Phi$ follows by reversing the order of the arguments used.\\ We now show injectivity $\Phi$: Suppose $[(c,t)]\Phi = [(b,r)]\Phi$.
-Then $t=r$ and by comparing the images of $\gamma_{z}$ under the base components of $[(c,t)]\Phi$ and $[(b,t)]\Phi$ one obtains $b=c$. \end{proof} Note that $\Phi$ in the above theorem is not a group homomorphisms.
-However, using $\Phi$ we can obtain a generating set for $C_W(w)$. \begin{lemma} Assume the notation of \ref{thm:structure_centraliser}.
+Then $t=r$ and by comparing the images of $\gamma_{z}$ under the base components of $[(c,t)]\Phi$ and $[(b,t)]\Phi$ one obtains $b=c$. \end{proof} Note that $\Phi$ in Theorem \ref{thm:structure_centraliser} is not a group homomorphisms.
+However, using $\Phi$ we can obtain a generating set for $C_W(w)$. \begin{cor} Assume the notation of Theorem \ref{thm:structure_centraliser}.
 Then

 is a short exact sequence of groups, where